vircadia/vircadia-native-core/INSTALL.md

     1. Install version 10.15.0 LTS

 1. Perform a clean cmake from a new terminal.
-1. Open the `athena.sln` solution and select the Release configuration.
+1. Open the `vircadia.sln` solution and select the Release configuration.
 1. Build the solution.
 1. Build `packaged-server-console-npm-install` (found under **hidden/Server Console**)
 1. Build `packaged-server-console` (found under **Server Console**)